HTML Introduction

 What You’ll Learn

 This page is a self-contained introduction to HTML—the foundation of every website.
-You will understand what HTML is, how browsers read it, and how it works together with CSS and JavaScript.
+You will understand what HTML is, how browsers read it, and how it works with CSS and JavaScript.

-What is HTML
+What it is

-Markup basics.
+Markup

 How it works